 Except for rare sightings in the Australian Outback, the Razorback only exists today in the form of Arkansas’ players and fans.
 A Russian boar, which closely resembles the wild hog of Bezdek’s day, currently serves as the official live mascot.
 He resides near campus, and attends all Arkansas home football games.

 Tusk IV, a Russian boar, which closely resembles the wild hog of Hugo Bezdek's day, currently serves as the official live mascot.
 Tusk IV is cared for by the Stokes family of Dardanelle, Ark., and travels to home games and special events for the Razorbacks.
-Tusk IV is supported by the legacy program known as the Tusk Fund, and fans can participate by sending their support in care of the Razorback Foundation, Inc. Tusk IV enters his first full season in 2011 after debuting at the 2011 Allstate Sugar Bowl.
-He follows Tusk III, who is retired and still living on the Stokes' farm.
+Tusk IV is supported by the legacy program known as the Tusk Fund, and fans can participate by sending their support in care of the Razorback Foundation, Inc. Tusk IV entered his first full season in 2011 after debuting at the 2011 Allstate Sugar Bowl.
+He follows Tusk III, who served as the Arkansas Razorback live mascot during the 2010 regular season.
+Tusk III died of natural causes on the Stokes Family Farm June 9th, 2014.

 There are only a handful of universities which maintain a live mascot program, and the outpouring of support for the current Tusk from the Razorback fan base is the primary reason why the University of Arkansas continues the tradition.
 The tradition of a live mascot prior to Tusk dates back to the 1960s with a series of hogs that have proudly represented Arkansas.
 In addition to appearances at games, they have gained a reputation for fierce behavior.